delphinegodet/exercice-mapui/mapui-app/README.md

 - Delete a patient from the list
 - Edit a patient on his detail page

+### Drugs
+- Add a Drug on the patients list
+- See the list of drugs from the patients list
+- Delete a drug from the Drugs list
+- Link a Drug to a Patient on the Patient detail
+- See the drugs linked to a patient on his detail page

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.